-The Water Efficient Landscape Design Manual explains how people can comply with the new ordinance and how to create beautiful landscapes while using water efficiently and protecting people and properties from wildfires.
-We've also included several links to find more information about a host of subjects, from water, to water-friendly plants and landscaping, to County regulations and guidelines
+The Water Efficient Landscape Design Manual explains how people can comply with the County’s Landscape Ordinance and how to create beautiful landscapes while using water efficiently and protecting people and properties from wildfires.
+We've also included several links to find more information about a host of subjects, from water, to water-friendly plants and landscaping, to County regulations and guidelines.